Version History in OneDrive

 Since the end of 2022, OneDrive has supported version history for all file types

-Previously, only Microsoft Offices files (eg Word documents and spreadsheets) retained earlier versions in OneDrive.
+Previously, only Microsoft Office files (eg Word documents and Excel spreadsheets) retained earlier versions in OneDrive, but that is no longer the case.
+We’ll come back to that later after considering some of OneDrive’s drawbacks.

 My experience of Microsoft’s cloud storage facility – OneDrive – is that it is a bit of a curate’s egg.
 The basic idea of automatically backing up your precious data files to the cloud is a very good idea.
 However, if the service is completely overwhelmed by constantly trying – and failing – to upload large, updated, video files, then it’s possible that you could give up on the idea altogether (but a better idea would be to store the large files out of OneDrive’s reach and find a different way of backing them up).